 + PRO: Security is not an issue

-Norway is a very safe country with a fairly low crime rate.
+Norway is a very safe country with a consistently low crime rate.
 Kids walk themselves to and from school, and people often leave their doors unlocked.
-While it’s always good to take normal precautions, one typically doesn’t worry about safety issues.
+While it’s always good to take standard precautions, you typically won’t worry about safety issues.
+Cities like Bergen maintain exceptionally low crime rates, and Norway ranks among the top 25 safest countries globally.
+The country has seen a decrease in criminal offences over the past decade.

 Working and doing business in Norway